beebotte/bbt_node/README.md

   //Include the Beebotte SDK for nodejs var bbt = require('beebotte');

-  //Replace access and secret keys by those of your account var transport = {
+  //Replace API and secret keys by those of your account var transport = {
     type: 'socketio',
-    apiKey: 'ACCESS KEY',
+    apiKey: 'API KEY',
     secretKey: 'SECRET KEY'
   }

   // Alternatively, you could specify an authentication endpoint (see beebotte.com/docs/clientauth)
-  //Replace access key by that of your account var transport = {
+  //Replace API key by that of your account var transport = {
     type: 'socketio',
-    apiKey: 'ACCESS KEY',
+    apiKey: 'API KEY',
     auth_endpoint: 'YOUR AUTH ENDPOINT', //See https://beebotte.com/docs/clientauth
   }